 Dear Human,

 18 months.
-That may not sound like a long life–but when all you know is confinement, darkness, and pain, 18 months feels like an eternity.
+That may not sound like a long life–but when all you know is confinement, darkness, and suffering, 18 months feels like an eternity.
+This is my story:

 All I ever did was eat and lay eggs, day in and day out–I thought it would never end.
-Where the eggs went after I laid them I never knew–I just knew soon I would lay another one, and my suffering would continue.
+I never knew where the eggs went—I just knew soon I would lay another one, and my suffering would continue.

 I never understood why I had to live like this.
 I can’t believe that all my suffering was so that you humans could eat my eggs.
 It was all for something so needless.

-I know you didn’t know what you were causing, dear human.
-I know you didn’t mean to cause harm.
-But now you know, and I’m begging you to put an end to it.
+I know you didn’t mean to cause harm, dear human–you didn’t know what buying eggs forced us to go through.
+But now you do, and I’m begging you to put an end to it.
 Let chickens live in peace.
 Let us live how we were meant to.
-I’m begging you: stop buying eggs.
+Please: just stop buying eggs.

 For the billions still suffering,